 The amount of water you should carry depends on your trip.
 If you are going to be near dependable water sources for much of your trip you may be able to travel with one 1 liter bottle filled and resupply with a filter or other quick purification method when needed.
 Carrying less water means carrying less weight.
 But if your water supplies are suspect (meaning dry) carry more water.
 Always error on the safe side.

 You can save weight by ditching the Nalgene type bottles in favor of a simple 1-liter spring water bottle.
 Another option is using a filter/drinking system like the Sawyer Mini Water Filter which acts as a filter and hydration bladder system.
-We are playing with it in the field now.

 Unless you carry all the water you need, which you can do on short hikes, you’ll want a way to keep your water resupply safe.
 I have to admit, I drink from high mountain streams.
 Hot and tired I take a handful.
 But nothing more.